 Subject as provided in Condition 2(f), Exchangeable Bearer Notes may be exchanged for the same nominal amount of Registered Notes at the request in writing of the relevant Noteholder and upon surrender of each Exchangeable Bearer Note to be exchanged, together with all unmatured Receipts, Coupons and Talons relating to it, at the specified office of any Transfer Agent; provided, however, that where an Exchangeable Bearer Note is surrendered for exchange after the Record Date (as defined in Condition 7(b)) for any payment of interest, the Coupon in respect of that payment of interest need not be surrendered with it.
 Registered Notes may not be exchanged for Bearer Notes.
-Bearer Notes of one Specified Denomination may not be exchanged for Bearer Notes of another Specified Denomination.
-Bearer Notes that are not Exchangeable Bearer Notes may not be exchanged for Registered Notes.
+Bearer Notes of one Specified Denomination may not be exchangeable Bearer Notes may not be exchanged for Registered Notes.